and-fs/pigpio-mockup/README.md

 # Raspberry Pi GPIO mockup

-A platform independet RPi GPIO wrapper for testing and developing in any platform that runs Python 3.
+A platform independent RPi GPIO wrapper for testing and developing in any platform that runs Python 3.

 How it works
 ---